 The obstructive effect of an object on the passage of electric current is called resistance.
 Anything that specifically makes such an obstruction is simply called a resistor.
 Resistors are the most basic and widely used component in circuit components and their quality has a great impact on the stability of circuit operations.
 Resistors are mainly used to stabilize and regulate the current and voltage in the circuit.
 That is, it can reduce or divide voltage and either limit, shunt, isolate or filter current (done together with a capacitor).
 It is also used in matching/adjusting signal amplitude.

-Resistors are the most basic and most commonly used electronic components of electronic circuits.
 Resistors are generally represented by letter symbols such as R, RN, RF, FS, PR in electrical schematic drawings.
 The resistance value marked on the resistor is the nominal resistance.
-The basic unit of resistance is ohms, expressed in Ω. In practice, thousands of Kiloohms (KΩ) and megaohms (MΩ) are also commonly used.
+The basic unit of resistance is ohms, expressed in Ω. In practice, Kilo-ohms (KΩ) and megohms (MΩ) are commonly used.
 For reference, conversion relationship between these are similar to the metric system and not like computer memory.
 The conversions are 1 KΩ = 1000 Ω and 1 MΩ = 1000 KΩ = 1000000 Ω (as examples).

 There are two types of resistors as described below: